nickkzds/vg-success-pred/README.md

   o Outlined both Spearman and Pearson

-•	I would also like to see a comprehensive exploratory analysis, including univariate and bivariate analyses, and once completed, please upload the report to your GitHub account and share the link. o Visualized Critic Scores via box plot o Visualized Genres of game and their sales in Japan and North America
+Comment:	I would also like to see a comprehensive exploratory analysis, including univariate and bivariate analyses, and once completed, please upload the report to your GitHub account and share the link.

+  o Visualized Critic Scores via box plot o Visualized Genres of game and their sales in Japan and North America